fabacab/inline-gdocs-viewer/readme.txt

     [gdoc key="ABCDEFG" linkify="no"]

 You can pre-process your Google Spreadsheet before retrieving data from it by passing a [Google Charts API Query Language](https://developers.google.com/chart/interactive/docs/querylanguage#Language_Syntax) query to the shortcode's `query` attribute.
 This lets you interact with the data in your Google Spreadsheet as though the spreadsheet were a relational database table.
-For instance, if you maintain a spreadsheet of game results for a sports league and wish to display the team that scored the most goals in a single game, then assuming columns named "team" and "goals" existed in your spreadsheet, you might use a shortcode like this:
+For instance, if you wish to display the team that scored the most goals on your website, you might use a shortcode like this to query your Google Spreadsheet and display the highest-scoring team:

     [gdoc key="ABCDEFG" query="SELECT team WHERE max(goals)"]

+Queries are also useful if your spreadsheet contains complex data from which many different charts can be created, allowing you to select only the parts of your spreadsheet that you'd like to use to compose the interactive chart.

 == Installation ==